madrury/mtg-draftbot/README.md

 draft.write_to_database('data/sample.sqlite')
 ```

-This will write each outpus array discussed above into a table in the database:
+This will write each output array discussed above into a table in the database:

 ```
 $ sqlite3 data/sample.sqlite